JuliaData/DataFrames.jl/spec/Motivation.md

 In general, such tabular data structures can be viewed as instances of the relational model of data that also underlies the design of SQL.
 Like SQL, Julia should also provide a method for organizing tabular data, indexing into it and performing computations on it.
 We propose to call the resulting new type a `DataFrame`.

 We note that the relational model as a design makes no stipulation about implementation details like row-orientation or column-orientation of a tabular data structure.
-And, like the relational model, Julian DataFrame's must allow missing data.
-What is essential are the following requirements:
+And, like the relational model, Julian DataFrame's must allow missing data, which is why we introduced methods for handling missing data before introducing the `DataFrame`.
+What is essential for the behavior of `DataFrame`'s are the following design requirements:

+* A `DataFrame` is two-dimensional data structure that contains _m_ rows and _n_ columns.
-* All elements within a column have a constant typ.
-This is really not a problematic restriction; if you want to allow both strings and characters in Column V, simply insist that the type of elements of V be Any.
+* All elements within one column of a `DataFrame` have a constant type.
+This is not a substantive restriction, because the type of a column could be the `Any` type.
-* Different columns may have different types.
-This is why a DataFrame is not a Matrix.
+* Two different columns may contain elements with two different types.
+This is why a `DataFrame` is not a `Matrix` or an `Array{Any, 2}`.
-* Optional names for rows and columns.
-* Optional groupings of rows and columns.
+* Both the rows and columns of a `DataFrame` may have names in addition to numeric indices.
+* One can specify groups of rows and/or groups of columns of a `DataFrame` using indices.
-* Ability to index into DataFrame using row indices / row names and/or column indices / column names.
+* One can index into the entries of a `DataFrame` using row indices / row names / row groups and/or column indices / column names / column groups.

-A DataFrame (or maybe DataTable is a better name) type, of heterogeneous *Data columns, complete with rownames and colnames.
-We should find out more about what John Chambers thinks about data.frames in S/R and how they should be done better.
-We should also look at the data.table implementation and also at what Pandas is doing.

-The power of reshape2 is severely limited by the asymmetric treatment of row and column variables in a data.drame.
-New data type should treat column and row variables symmetrically, and may be a better name would be data.matrix or even data.array.
-A related limitation of R's data.frame is that values in a column must have same type.
-Pandas corrected for this issue in the implementation of the data frame by have symmetrical treatment for rows and columns.
+Thus a `DataFrame` can be viewed as a grouping of heterogeneous columns, each of which has length _m_.

 ## Implementation

-A data frame is a list of vectors, factors, and/or matrices all having the same length (number of rows in the case of matrices).
-In addition, a data frame generally has a names attribute labeling the variables and a row.names attribute for labeling the cases.

-A data frame can contain a list that is the same length as the other components.
-The list can contain elements of differing lengths thereby providing a data structure for ragged arrays.
-However, as of this writing such arrays are not generally handled correctly.
+DETAILS NEEDED

 ## Ongoing Debates

-Indexing
-Symmetric rows and columns
+* How should database-style indices be implemented?
+What is most efficient?
+* How should `DataFrame`'s be distributed for parallel processing.
+* How should we insure a symmetric treatment of rows and columns?

+## Ongoing Questions

 * It is said that John Chambers has many complaints about the design of R's `data.frame` type.
 Yet those complaints are not clear.
 It would be valuable to have access to his criticisms.
-Right now we have nothing.
+Right now we have no definite informatoin.

 # Model Formulas

 ## Design

-Formulas will probably be explicitly quoted expression in Julia, ala lm(:(y ~ x), dat).
-So we just need a set of conventions (and maybe an extra operator or two).

-Interactions
-Hierarchical indexing

-model.matrix and related equivalent methods on formulas.
+Once support for missing data and tabular data structures are in place, we need to begin to develop a version of the model formulas "syntax" used by R. In reality, it is better to regard this "syntax" as a complete domain-specific language (DSL) for describing linear models.
+For those unfamilar with this DSL, we show some examples below and then elaborate upon them to demonstrate ways in which Julia might move beyond R's formulas.

+Let's consider the simplest sort of regression model: how does the height of a child depend upon the height of the child's mother and father?
+If we let the variable `C` denote the height of the child, `M` the height of the mother and `F` the height of the father, the standard linear model approach in statistics would try to model their relationship using the following equation: `C = a + bM + cF + epsilon`, where `a`, `b` and `c` are fixed constants and `epsilon` is a normally distributed noise term that accounts for the imperfect match between any specific child's height and the predictions based solely on the mother's and father's heights.

+In practice, we would fit such a model using a function that performs linear regression: to do this in R, we would write `lm(C ~ M + F, data = heights.data)` to fit this model assuming that `heights.data` refers to a tabular data structure containing the heights of many children, mothers and fathers.

+If we wanted to see how the child's height depends only on the mother's height, we would write `lm(C ~ M)`.
+If we were concerned only about dependence on the father's height, we would write `lm(C ~ H)`.
+As you can see, we perform many different statistical analyses using a very consise language for describing those analyses.

+What is that language?
+The R formula language allows one to specify linear models by specifying the terms that should be included.
+The language is defined by a very small number of constructs:

+* The `~` operator: The `~` operator separates the pieces of a Formula.
+For linear models, this means that one specifies the outputs to be predicted on the left-hand side of the `~` and the inputs to be used to make predictions on the right-hand side.
+* The `+` operator: If you wish to include multiple predictors in a linear model, you use the `+` operator.
+To include both the columns `A` and `B` while predicting `C`, you write: `C ~ A + B`.
+* The `:` operator: The `:` operator computes interaction terms, which are really an entirely new column created by combining two existing columns.
+For example, `C ~ A:B` describes a linear model with only one predictor.
+The values of this predictor at row `i` is exactly `A[i] * B[i]`, where `*` is the standard arithmetic multiplication operation.
+* The `*` operator: The `*` operator is really shorthand because `C ~ A*B` expands to `C ~ A + B + A:B`.
+In other words, in a DSL with only three operators, the `*` is technically syntactic sugar.

+In addition to these operators, the model formulas DSL typically allows us to include simple functions of single columns such as in the example, `C ~ A + log(B)`.

+For Julia, this DSL will be handled by constructing an object of type `Formula`.
+It will be possible to generate a `Formula` using explicitly quoted expression, as in `lm(:(y ~ x), heights_data)`.
+A `Formula` object describes how one should convert the columns of a `DataFrame` into a `ModelMatrix`, which fully specifies a linear model.
+[MORE DETAILS NEEDED ABOUT HOW `ModelMatrix` WORKS.]

+How can Julia move beyond R?
+The primary improvement Julia can offer over involves the use of hierarchical indexing of columns to the inclusion of groups of columns as predictors.
+For example, a text regression model that uses word counts as columns might involve writing `IsSpam ~ Pronouns + Prepositions + Verbs` to exclude most nouns from the analysis.
+In addition, we might to exploit some of the tricks R provides for writing hierarchical models in which each value of a categorical predictor gets its own coefficients -- as commonly occurs in hierarchical regression models.

 ## Implementation

+DETAILS NEEDED

 ## Ongoing Debates

+None at present.

 # Factors